eonu/string-builder/README.md

 # String::Builder

-Modified and extended port of the [String::Builder](https://crystal-lang.org/api/0.20.3/String/Builder.html#build%28capacity%3AInt%3D64%2C%26block%29%3AString-class-method) IO-style initializer for the `String` class of the Crystal programming language.
+Modified and extended port of the [String::Builder](https://crystal-lang.org/api/0.20.3/String/Builder.html#build%28capacity%3AInt%3D64%2C%26block%29%3AString-class-method) IO-style initializer for the `String` class of the Crystal programming language in the form of a Ruby gem refinement module.

 ## Methods